Let me paint you a picture..

 I believe that propositional statement to be true.
 You may believe it or not.
-If you do, you can without that belief really connecting with you.
+If you do, you can believe it to be true without that belief really connecting with you.

 However, if I said “I had a motorcycle wreck on June 22, 2013.
 I was riding with two of my friends about 20 minutes from my house when I rounded a curve.
 It was an unfamiliar road and I didn’t quite make the curve, ending up on the shoulder.
 I thought I would just ride it out and just ease back on to the road.
 However, something caught my front wheel, flipped the bike, and sent me about 30 feet into the air, with me doing a somersault in the process.
 I landed on my left side in between the road and a metal fence.
 In the process of flying off my bike, I broke my left ankle and right thumb.
 On the fall, I banged my left elbow, taking eleven stitches to heal up.
 I went back to the accident scene two weeks later and saw the fence and the road – each about 3-5 feet from where I ended up in this sort of ditch.
 As I looked at that grass “cradle” where I landed, I started to weep.
 I got a real glimpse of how close I came to hitting either the fence of the road – neither of which would have been good.
 I wept over what could have been and out of gratitude for God’s protection.”